sadwhalenoises/weather/README.md

-Website that displays current temperature and dsiplays weather condiditons.
+Website that displays current temperature and displays weather condiditons.